top of page

 Step 1: Start with a Strong Concept

-Every successful project begins with an idea—but not just any idea.
+Every successful project begins with an idea.
+But not just any idea.
 The most engaging building block sets are those that combine originality with buildability.
-Whether it’s a real-world object, a fantasy creature, a licensed character, or an architectural model, you need to start with a clear theme.
+Whether it’s a real-world object, a fantasy creature, a licensed character, or an architectural model, you need a clear theme.

-Some creators begin with a hand-drawn sketch, while others find inspiration in digital images or existing physical models.
+Some creators begin with hand-drawn sketches.
+Others find inspiration in digital images or existing physical models.
 The important thing is to understand your core concept: what are you building, who is it for, and how complex should it be?

 Pro tip: Simpler builds appeal to younger users and require fewer bricks.
 More advanced builds are better suited for hobbyists and adults (AFOL—Adult Fans of LEGO).